-However, tiles tend to be a very personal choice and interior design style changes so frequently that there is always demand for this type of work.
+Tile replacement is one of the most sought after and time-consuming remodeling projects out there.
+Maybe you have old ceramic tile and you want the wood look tile or porcelain plank.
+Tiles tend to be a personal choice, and interior design style changes so frequently that there is always a demand for this type of work.
 The reason this job is usually so time-consuming is that there is a lot of prep work that must be done before new ceramic tile gets laid.

 The old wall or floor tile must be removed, which usually requires preparing the site for the inevitable dust that is created during removal, as well as cleaning up everything afterward.
 The removal of the ceramic tile and underlying thinset itself can take a great deal of effort as well if you are not using the proper tools.

-To remove the tile first, try popping it off with a hammer and chisel or similar tile removal tools.
+First, to remove the tile, try popping it off with a hammer and chisel or similar tile removal tools.
 This is the best way to preserve both the tiles and the surface underneath.
 Unfortunately, this does not always work.
 If the tiles are too strongly bonded they may need to be broken up and pried off.
 This is often the case with floor tiles that are attached to concrete with thinset mortar.

 This process will inevitably create some amount of dust due to the power and fast tool action involved.
 While you can deal with most of this dust by laying down plastic first and sweeping up afterward, there is a significant amount of dust that will be airborne and find its way into all of the cracks and crevices of your room.
 It may even get into the HVAC system and circulate around the home.